ohmlaws/ohmlaws.github.io/_tutorials/2025-10-19-how-to-add-second-home-page.md

 ```
 ---

-> As of now `No new category,tags` supported for new collections folder pages, you can use your previously used category,tags from your `_posts` pages.
+> As of now `No new category,tags` are supported for new collections folder pages, you can use your previously used category,tags from your `_posts` pages.
 {: .prompt-warning }

 ---